 This Strawberry Almond Cake was not one I was planning to make.
 But it happened, and I embraced it!
 It is the last cake I baked for Passover this year, after the Almond Cookies and the Coconut Macaroons and is probably my favourite one.

-Replacing the Flour with Almond Meal created a super moist and light flourless cake.
-The Strawberries brought a nice mix of sweetness and acidity.
+Replacing the Flour with Almond Meal created a super moist and light flourless cake, just like this Pear Almond Cake.
+The Strawberries brought a nice mix of sweetness and acidity to this easy summer cake!

 The recipe for this Strawberry Almond Cake is fairly quick and easy.
 It should only take about 20 minutes to put together and requires a few ingredients only: